 LTEMP results are summarized in a year-end report and periodically peer reviewed.
 The program underwent a full data analysis and summary in 1998.
 Results from a 2000 review of the two Port Valdez monitoring sites suggest that Alaska North Slope crude oil residues from the terminal’s ballast water treatment facility have accumulated in the port’s intertidal mussels.

 A reduced sampling frequency for LTEMP began in FY2010, as provided for in a new sampling plan accepted by the Board at its January 2009 meeting following a full programmatic review begun in 2007.
-The new sampling plan requires one sampling session per year at the two Port Valdez sites and the Knowles Head site.
-Then, every fifth year all 10 sites will be sampled.
+LTEMP is designed to maintain consistent and rigorous sampling over time to continue collecting long-term baseline data.
+Currently, one sampling session occurs per year at four sites in Port Valdez: two sites adjacent to the Valdez Marine Terminal, a control site at Gold Creek, and a positive control site at the Valdez small boat harbor.
+Every fifth year, additional sites in Prince William Sound, outer Kenai Coast, and Shuyak Island are sampled.

 Importance of Adequate Baseline Data